IssaDia/Co2ImprintProject/README.md

 ### KelvinProject
 Test for Kelvin (PHP and MySQL)

-Applcation to check on our CO2 footprint depending on our conveyance
+Applcation to check on our CO2 footprint depending on your conveyance

 **To Set Up the project**